Ne0n09/cloudflared-remotefalcon/docs/extra/index.md

     ./make_admin.sh
     ```

+- The script will run and display a list of shows and their roles.

+- Select the number of the show to toggle the role.

-- The script will run and dispaly a list of shows and their roles.
-You can re-run the script to toggle the show from USER or ADMIN:
+- You can re-run the script to toggle the show from USER or ADMIN:

-    ```sh
-    ./make_admin.sh yourshowname
-    ```

-- You may have to log out of Remote Falcon and back in again if you receive Unexpected Error when trying to serach for shuw subdomains.
+- You may have to log out of Remote Falcon and back in again if you receive Unexpected Error when trying to serach for show subdomains.